Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.PolicyBase.md

 ## DESCRIPTION

-Determine the policy evaluation order by placement of the base element in each section in the policy definition at each scope.
-The base element inherits the policies configured in that section at the next broader (parent) scope.
+Determine the policy evaluation order by placement of the base (`<base />`) element in each section in the policy definition at each scope.

+API Management supports the following scopes _Global_ (all API), _Workspace_, _Product_, _API_, or _Operation_.

+The _base_ element inherits the policies configured in that section at the next broader (parent) scope.
 Otherwise inherited security or other controls may not apply.

-The base element can be placed before or after any policy element in a section, depending on the wanted evaluation order.
+The _base_ element can be placed before or after any policy element in a section, depending on the wanted evaluation order.
+However, if security controls are defined in inherited scopes it may decrease the effectiveness of these controls.
+For most cases, unless otherwise specified in the policy reference (such as `cors`) the _base_ element should be specified as the first element in each section.

+A specific exception is at the _Global_ scope.
+The _Global_ scope does not need the _base_ element because this is the peak scope from which all others inherit.

 ## RECOMMENDATION